The LA Heat: Katie Dippold

 SYMONDS: Do you remember anything specific?

-DIPPOLD: One of the first sketches I wrote in college was about some guy suing the Mafia for not him letting him because he wasn't Italian, or something.
+DIPPOLD: One of the first sketches I wrote in college was about some guy suing the Mafia for not him letting in because he wasn’t Italian, or something.
 And I was reading it, and it was just the worst.
 It read like a court transcript—nothing funny at all.

 It’s so hard to get started creatively—it’s really hard to get those first ideas out.
 You just have to do it over and over again, and hopefully better ones start to come.
 Also, anytime a good idea comes up, for a long time I think, “Oh, my God, that was so lucky that I thought of that idea, whew, I hope that happens again.”
 The more you work at it, the more it happens, but it still feels lucky.